 Hello!
 Today is the last day of Sewlebrity Crush, and I'm bringing up the rear.
 No, I don't have a crush on myself, haha!
 I originally posted this tutorial on Kojo Designs as part of the Color My Summer series.
-Stay tuned for tomorrow's recap... there is going to be a giveaway from The Fat Quarter Shop for $100, and a new great big announcement for my next series :)
+Stay tuned for tomorrow's recap... there is going to be a giveaway from The Fat Quarter Shop for $100.

 Do you remember the awesome reader entry from last summer's Color My Summer?
 It was a one-handed swim suit cover, and it was brilliant.
 I loved it because I'm constantly juggling bags, food, and kids at the pool.
 This is exactly what I need- something easy to slip this on only using one hand!
 There were a bunch of requests on how to make the one-handed sarong.
 I have scoured the internet for a tutorial, but I've been unlucky finding anything.
 So, I decided to figure out how to make it myself!
 And it was so easy.